 The NRA’s research also shows that baby boomers would use restaurant technology options if offered by their favorite restaurants.
 About six out of 10 say they would order online using a computer or look up directions to a restaurant on a smartphone; and about four out of 10 say they would place orders, use rewards or special deals, make reservations or look up nutrition information using smartphone or tablet apps.
 Similarly, 40 percent say they would use an in-store touch-screen terminal to place orders, if available.

 When asked in which area they would most like to see more technology options in restaurants, baby boomers favor loyalty programs and ordering as their top two.

 So what does this mean for restaurant operators?
 Here are four takeaways:

-When adding onsite kiosk/touch-screen ordering options, consider the font and button sizes of what appears on the screen to accommodate for easy viewing.
-Also consider highlighting healthful menu options and customization opportunities throughout the ordering process, as Baby Boomers are particularly interested in those options when dining out.
+When adding on-site kiosk or touch-screen ordering options, consider the font and button sizes of what appears on the screen to accommodate for easy viewing.
+Also consider highlighting healthful menu options and customization opportunities throughout the ordering process, as baby boomers are particularly interested in those options when dining out.